 This is bullshit I read about.

 You will meet all types of characters and have vivid visions, but only once you can induce a theta state that allows you to transcend the physical plane and enter the astral realm.
 If you can do this as a newbie to meditation then great, but for most people, the visions tend to be weak and fade away.

 Regardless of how intense your visions are, don’t worry or panic.
 The encounters and visions you have are also products of your subconscious mind.
 This is how your subconscious communicates with you and is trying to give you a message that brings you into balance.

-You may feel afraid at some point.
-In reality, there is nothing to fear.
-This is created by your conscious mind.
+Just remember, that in reality, there is nothing to fear.
+Panic is created by your conscious mind.
 Try to relax and let yourself go.
 Submit to your subconscious, it will not harm you.
 The subconscious only wants what is best for you (even if in everyday life it doesn’t know what the best thing for us is).